decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 # Decrediton Setup Guide

-Last updated for v1.0.0.
+Last updated for v1.1.1.

 ---

 `Decrediton` is a graphical user interface for `dcrwallet`.
-When this application launches, it automatically starts its own instance of `dcrd` and `dcrwallet` in the background - it will not open if there is already a running instance of `dcrd`.
+When this application launches, it automatically starts its own instance of the command line tools `dcrd` and `dcrwallet` in the background.

-NOTE: If at any point the program becomes unresponsive or gets stuck on a loading screen, this can usually be fixed with a restart of the application.

 ---

 ## Download and Install

-Decrediton is released with the Binary Releases and can be found here: [https://github.com/decred/decred-binaries/releases/tag/v1.1.0](https://github.com/decred/decred-binaries/releases/tag/v1.1.0).
-As of v1.1.0, Decrediton is only available for Linux and macOS.
+The latest version of Decrediton can be downloaded from [https://decred.org/downloads/](https://decred.org/downloads/).
+As of v1.1.1, Decrediton is only available for Linux and macOS, but a build for Windows should soon be available.

 > macOS

-1. Download the `decrediton-1.1.0.dmg` file.
+1. Download the `decrediton-1.1.1.dmg` file.

-2. Double click the `decrediton-1.1.0.dmg` file once downloaded to mount the disk image.
+1. Double click the `decrediton-1.1.1.dmg` file once downloaded to mount the disk image.

-3. Drag the decrediton.app into the link to your Applications folder within the disk image.
+1. Drag the decrediton.app into the link to your Applications folder within the disk image.

 > Linux

-1. Download the `decrediton-1.1.0.tar.gz` file.
+1. Download the `decrediton-1.1.1.tar.gz` file.

-2. Navigate to download location and extract the .tar.gz file:
+1. Navigate to download location and extract the .tar.gz file:

     Ubuntu File Browser: simply right click on the .tar.gz file and press "Extract Here". <br />
     Terminal: use the `tar -xvzf filename.tar.gz` command.

-    Both of these should extract the tar.gz into a folder that shares the same name. (`e.g. tar -xvzf decrediton-v1.1.0.tar.gz` should extract to `decrediton-v1.1.0`).
+    Both of these should extract the tar.gz into a folder that shares the same name. (`e.g. tar -xvzf decrediton-v1.1.1.tar.gz` should extract to `decrediton-v1.1.1`).
 If successful, this new folder should include a `decrediton` executable.

 ---